gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideServerCommunication.md

 <p>
 The class <code>java.lang.Object</code> is not serializable, therefore you cannot expect that a collection of Object types will be serialized across the wire.
-As of GWT 1.5, most use cases can utilize Java generics to replace the use of Object instances. <span class="future">This is strongly encouraged, both to reduce client code size and to provide security against certain denial of service attacks.</span>
+As of GWT 1.5, most use cases can utilize Java generics to replace the use of Object instances.
+This is strongly encouraged, both to reduce client code size and to provide security against certain denial of service attacks.
 </p>

 <h3>Serializable User-defined Classes</h3>